A Unification Framework for Euclidean and Hyperbolic Graph Neural Networks

 While hyperbolic networks show promising results, switching back and forth between Möbius gyro-vector operations and Euclidean tangent approximations (at various points) makes them computationally expensive, limits their extensibility, and makes them less predictable when applying L1/2 regularization and dropout.
 Furthermore, such back and forth between the manifolds (at variable points) comes with an implicit assumption that the embeddings have spatial locality in all dimensions for the models to be performant.
-We argue approximating on tangent space at a variable point does not necessarily increase the approximation accuracy because the spatial locality of the embeddings are not guaranteed in general.
-Therefore, fixating tangent space to be at the origin can bring both simplicity to the model and performance in general cases (refer Appendix \ref{app:fixating} for more details).
+We argue that approximating on tangent space at a variable point does not necessarily increase the approximation accuracy because the spatial locality of the embeddings is not guaranteed in general.
+Therefore, fixating tangent space to be at the origin can bring both simplicity to the model and performance in general cases.
 Moreover, only tangent space at origin has a one-to-one mapping with all points on the Poincaré (hyperbolic) half-plane model.
 This enables us to combine the tangent space approximation with Poincaré half-plane model and apply all approximations in the half-plane.
 This makes the pseudo-Poincaré networks much easier to understand, develop, and optimize.
 Fixating the tangent space to the point of origin simplifies the exponential maps (eq. \ref{eq1}) as:

 Conversely, the logarithmic map (eq. \ref{eq2-1}) is simplified as: